 So John has the right to the use of the apple, but does he own it?
 According to this theory, the answer would be both yes and no. Yes, since he has the right to use it to achieve the value for which he claimed it.
 And no, since he cannot receive the full, permanent right to the apple–he can only claim it as the means to achieve that specific value.
 That is, in any case, the reason he claimed it.
 Also, to gain the full property right to the apple means in effect “stealing” it from the rest of mankind, since anyone could have claimed it.

-This theory does not allow for an object to be someone’s full property; multiple people can have use rights to the same object or, e.g., a piece of land.
+This theory does not allow for an object to be someone’s full property; multiple people can have use rights to the same object or, for example, a piece of land.
 In the case of the apple, John has claimed the right to use it in his work of art, which means anybody else has the right to claim other uses for it–as long as it does not affect the way John is using it.